-Beginning January 1, 2016, Medicare will pay healthcare providers for advance care planning (ACP) discussions with Medicare beneficiaries.
-Authorization for payment is set forth in the November 2015 Final Rule, published by the Centers for Medicare and Medicaid Services (CMS).
+On January 1, 2016, the Medicare program began reimbursing health care providers for advance care planning (ACP) discussions with Medicare beneficiaries.
+Some state Medicaid programs and other payers have followed CMS' lead.
+The Centers for Medicare and Medicaid Services (CMS) original authorization for payment is set forth in the November 2015 Final Rule.

 In order to be billable under Medicare, advance care planning discussions must be face-to-face conversations with Medicare patients and/or their surrogates (the patient does not need be present), and cover the patient’s specific health conditions, their options for care and what care best fits their personal wishes, and the importance of sharing those wishes in the form of a written document.

 Download this FAQ as a handout (PDF): Updated July 2022